Received Life Membership in 2013.

 Geoff started his time at Ainslie as a junior and was noted as a prominent player who represented several youth ACT sides, before he would make the eventual transition to the senior sides in the early 70s.

-Geoff notched just over 50 First Grade games playing as a half-back between the years of 1970 and 1974 and was a member of the 1970 Premiership winning side.
-In a senior career that was relatively short lived, Geoff concluded his time as a player after five seasons.
+Geoff notched just over 50 First Grade games playing as a half-back between the years of 1970 and 1973 and was a member of the 1970 Premiership winning side.
+In a senior career that was relatively short lived but still highlighted as a premiership player, Geoff concluded his time as a player after four seasons.

-Geoff’s recognition of Life Membership values his roles on and off the field as a premiership player and committee member, and the lasting McCormick family association with the club.
+Geoff’s recognition of Life Membership values his roles on and off the field as a premiership player, committee member and coach, while also celebrating the lasting McCormick family association with the club.